APURVA-ARYA/E-commerce-website/README.md

 # E-commerce-website
-It's a demo website ,build using bootstrap,css,html and javascript.
+It's a demo E-commerce website ,build using bootstrap,css,html and javascript.